Rochester doctor gives update 5 days after receiving COVID vaccine, ‘feeling fine’

 “Those aren’t reputable sources, Facebook, Twitter and things like that.

-Dr. Kilbury-Taylor says reportedly, the first Phizer dose is 40 to 50% effective, and the second shot boosts you up to around 90%.
+Dr. Kilbury-Taylor says reportedly, the first Pfizer dose is 40 to 50% effective, and the second shot boosts you up to around 90%.

 She says if you’re familiar with a tetanus shot – this is nothing like that – and quite painless.